Target Says It Will Temporarily Close Stores In Several States As Protests Continue

 A Target spokesperson said that the company is evaluating closures and limiting hours on a store-by-store basis.

-The majority of stores being closed are located in Minnesota, and in California, where protests in Los Angeles led the National Guard to be deployed.
+The majority of stores being closed are located in Minnesota and California, where protests in Los Angeles led the National Guard to be deployed.
 Stores will also close in Colorado, Illinois, Oregon and Pennsylvania.

 Despite the violence that has hit its stores, the company has voiced support for demonstrators.